 Page speed is always something that I struggled with … but as you can see from my screenshots above, I finally cracked the code in order to get my website to load quickly!
 My secret is the NitroPack plugin.
 It’s free for up to 50,000 pageviews/month, and within a week of installing this on my site, my pagespeed scores jumped from a C to an A.

 Link building is a HUGE part of SEO — the quantity & quality of inbound links is the way that Google gauges how much authority your domain has.

-Check your own DA using the ahrefs Website Authority Checker, and maybe a few of your competitors, to see how you stack up.
+Check your own DA using either Moz Link Explorer tool or ahrefs Website Authority Checker, and maybe a few of your competitors, to see how you stack up.
 (Note: You can also get this same number from tool #12, the Moz Bar).

 Want to get more links quickly?
 Sign up for daily digest emails from Help A Reporter Out (HARO), a free way to get access to journalists & bloggers who are looking for credible sources for upcoming articles.

 Three times a day, HARO sends an email with 40-60 opportunities from writers looking to include quotes from experts in their fields & case studies from real people, on everything from student loan forgiveness to holiday gift guides, parenting experts to fountain pen maintenance.
 (Why yes, I did just open the most recent digest to come up with those examples.)

 If you know the site that you want to pitch but you don’t know the email address to reach the right person, you can use Hunter.io (on the site or Chrome extension) and it will crawl through that website to find any listing of an email address that would be useful for your outreach.

 Another key part of link strategy is making sure that the links on your site are clean — in other words, visitors clicking anywhere on your site won’t get a dreaded 404 error, either internally within your site or on other sites that you’re linking to.